 Professionally designed PowerPoint slides and case study video clips will be used in the training.
 Active input from the participants is expected.
 Course outline, PowerPoint slides and examination paper (for self-evaluation) will be provided to participants in printed format.

-This course is suitable for health professionals such as mental health clinicians, nurses, social workers, psychologists, counsellors, marriage and family therapist, psychiatrists, schoolteachers, occupational therapists, and consultants.
+This course is suitable for health professionals such as general practitioners, mental health clinicians, nurses, social workers, psychologists, counsellors, marriage and family therapists, psychiatrists, schoolteachers (school counsellors), occupational therapists, and consultants.

 Prerequisites for admission